comychitz/knowledge/other/docs/DeepWork.md

-# productivity
-In life, being productive is a good thing, it increases the meaning of your life and helps achieve new heights you can never imagine.

 # deep work
 Deep work is a self-help book written by Cal Newport.
 It discusses a concept of productivity known as *deep work*.
 He explains that today's society is full of